Getting ready to travel

 There are a number of free apps, or programs, that let you use the internet, rather than a mobile phone voice and data network, to make voice calls to people back home while you're away.
 The apps can actually be cheaper than international roaming, because they don't use much data.

-You can learn more about how to use these apps in the Staying in touch with family and friends topic coming up next.
+You can learn more about how to use these apps in the Staying in touch with family and friends activity coming up next.

 Blocking data roaming